-Bringing imaginary to reality is not always possible.
+Car designers are a creative bunch!
+But making the imaginary a reality is not always possible, often for practical reasons.
 Science can’t always bring to life a dream machine an ambitious designer draws on paper.
 Most concept cars just epitomize a vision of the future.

 Porsche 918 Spyder

 In 2010, at the 80th Geneva Motor Show, the German automaker presented its first sports hybrid – Porsche 918 Spyder.
 The supercar was packed with high-tech innovations and features.
 But with its out-of-this-world look, the concept didn’t quite look like it belonged in the streets.
 Despite the interest it stirred, we didn’t think it was likely to become a reality.

 But three years later, in 2013, to everyone’s surprise, and delight, a production version of the car was revealed at the Frankfurt Motor Show.
 With a top speed of 340 km/h (210 mph), the limited edition beast is the quickest, fastest, and the most outrageous performance car Porsche produced.
 It was most successful among US enthusiasts, with 297 units sold.
 Porsche seized the 918 Spyder production in June 2015.

 And speaking of successful cars in the US, – a tad more humble, but not less desirable – Porsche 911.
 Don’t miss our post about the greatest sports car ever!